Horatio Nelson Jackson: World War I

 Horatio Nelson Jackson known as the Daddy of the American Legion.

-A longtime member of the Vermont National Guard when World War I broke out, Jackson was considered too old for active service, but he contacted the former President Theodore Roosevelt, a good friend that he often vacationed with in his New York summer home, and through his influence Jackson was placed on active duty as a captain in the Medical Corps.
+A longtime member of the Vermont National Guard when World War I broke out, Jackson was considered too old for active service, but he contacted the former President Theodore Roosevelt, a good friend with whom he often vacationed in his New York summer home, and through his influence Jackson was placed on active duty as a captain in the Medical Corps.
 While attached to the 313th Infantry, 79th Division as a surgeon, Jackson sustained a gunshot wound in the right forearm near Montfaucon during the Meuse–Argonne Offensive.

 His Commanding officer wrote: "Your service as a Medical officer could not have been surpassed, and your great assistance in, at all times going about over the field and encouraging the men to go forward under fire in order that we could keep up the drive to the front we had started to, and the example you set to your men by your absolute disregard of your personal safety was such as to be of great assistance to the whole regiment as an offensive unit.
 You had trained your Sanitary personnel of the regiment to such a state that they funtioned perfectly.
 They not only looked after the wounded of your own regiment but many of those from other regiments who came into your lines, Your medical officers became inspired by your example and they, too, did heroic work."